Kebby-Quake/block-quake/README.md

 ## Block Quake
 A total conversion mod for Quake featuring familiar plasic blocks.

 *This is the "Vanilla Pak" version 1.0!
-It's designed to replace models and monsters from Quake and can be combined with Vanilla styled mods.
-There are still some features I'd like to add like sound effects and a custom hud, but those will be developed later!  -Kebby_:gear:*
+It's designed to replace models and monsters from Quake and can be combined with most Vanilla styled mods.
+There are still some features I'd like to add like sound effects and a custom hud, but those will be developed in the future!  -Kebby_:gear:*

 ---

 ### Getting started:
 1. Click the green **Code** button in the upper right corner of GitHub, then click **Download ZIP**.
-2. Extract the contents of the Block-Quake folder into your main **ID1** folder.
+2. Extract the new pak files and put them into your main **ID1** folder.
-3. You should now have four pak files in your **ID1** folder: Quake's `pak0, pak1` and now Block-Quake's `pak2, pak3`.
+3. You should now have four pak files in your **ID1** folder: Quake's `pak0, pak1` and Block-Quake's `pak2, pak3`.
-5. If you want to combine Block-Quake with another mod: make sure the Block-Quake's pak files have the highest numbered names than the other paks in the other-mod folder. `pak#`
-6. For example: if your other-mod folder has `pak0, pak1, pak2` rename the Block-Quake paks: `pak3, pak4` before moving them over.

 ### All done, have fun playing!

+If you combine paks from another mod that already overhauls the regular Quake assets like Alkaline or Arcane Dimensions you won't see anything Blocky...
+When combining others mod, stick to something that mostly changes gameplay like Copper or play levels from a Map-Jam.

 To play the blocky enemy test room, open the console and type `map blocky_devroom_vanilla_v4` then press enter.
-To get back to Quake's original campaign, open the console and enter `map start`.
+To get back to Quake's campaign, open the console and enter `map start`.

 ---